-This major is for the person wanting to be an art director, graphic designer, new media designer, account executive, or copywriter for an advertising agency, graphic design studio, "in-house" corporate art department, or interactive design company.
+This major is for the person wanting to be an art director, graphic designer, web designer, account executive, or copywriter for an advertising agency, graphic design studio, "in-house" corporate art department, or interactive design company.

-An OC graduate with a Bachelor of Fine Arts degree in Graphic Design will:
+An OC graduate with a Bachelor of Fine Arts degree in Communication Design will:

-- 1. Demonstrate effective problem solving skills as applied to visual communications, artistic expression, and graphic design. - 2.
-Demonstrate a working understanding of art history: genres, artists, movements, and practitioners. - 3.
-Articulate an understanding of one's integration of faith and design/artistic expression. - 4.
-Demonstrate the ability to communicate clearly and think independently. - 5.
-Demonstrate a commitment to scholarship and creative expression. - 6.
-Demonstrate an ability to reproduce a visual impression/ representation of form, substance, light, and shadow through figure and perspective drawing.
+- 1. Demonstrate effective problem solving skills as applied to visual communications, interactive media, artistic expression, advertising and graphic design. - 2.
+Demonstrate effective design skills as applied to visual communications, interactive media, artistic expression, advertising, and graphic design. - 3.
+Demonstrate an ability to create commercial and fine arts photography and videos. - 4.
+Articulate an understanding of one's integration of faith and design/artistic expression. - 5.
+Demonstrate the ability to communicate clearly and think independently. - 6.
+Demonstrate a commitment to scholarship and creative expression. - 7.
+Demonstrate effective design skills as applied to visual communications, interactive media, artistic expression, advertising, and graphic design.